fpmi-tp2023/labrabota4gr14a-Leshenka1/README.md

 C code with different sql commands

-Other information u can find in EXAMPLE.md file.
+Other information u can find in EXAMPLE.md file in example folder.